Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 a148e300-5740-11d1-a904-080036aaa103.Location: libFWOSPlugin.so
 ~~~~~

 Then the *Load* method loads the library according to the rules of the operating system  of the host machine (for example, by using environment variables such as  *LD_LIBRARY_PATH* with Unix and *PATH* with Windows).
-After that it invokes the *PLUGINFACTORY*  method to return the object which supports the required service.
+After that it invokes the *PLUGINFACTORY*  method to return the object, which supports the required service.
 The client may then call the functions supported by this  object.

 #### C++ Client Plug-In  Implementation